• Skip to main content

 Musculocutaneous Nerve

-• At risk particularly when the conjoint tendon is mobilized.
+• At risk during mobilization of the conjoint tendon

 Axillary Nerve